ErpNetDocs/tech/modules/financials/excise/index.md

 ### Tax warehouse

-In order to use this module, you first need to define a digital **tax warehouse**.
+To use this module, you first need to define a digital **tax warehouse**.

 Its purpose is to store all manufactured or imported products which are registered under the common Excise law.